Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 to create a new VS project and add ModalWX.cpp to it.
 This should build the Modal app.

-Linux:
+## Linux:
 We recommend using the CodeLite IDE which comes with wxWidgets pre-installed.
 Create a new bare-bones wxWidgets based project and add ModalWX.cpp to it.
 This should build the Modal app.

-Running the app:
+## Running the app (UI controls):

 When you run the app,
 it will ask you for the full path of ModalWX.cpp.
 This path will depend on your platform.
 When you enter this path,
 it will load ModalWX.cpp, parse it and display its blocks.
-The arrow keys are for moving up and down the lines in the display.
+If you enter an incorrect path, it will bring up a file selector to select the file from the file system.
-PgUp and PgDn have their usual function.
+The arrow keys, PgUp and PgDn move the caret.
-To open a block you go to the block's line using the arrow keys then you press Ctrl-S (Command-S on OSX)
+To open a block you move the caret to the block's line then you press Ctrl-S (Command-S on OSX)
-To close a block, you go to the first line in the block an press Ctrl-S.
+To close a block, you move the caret to the first line in the block an press Ctrl-S.
 Any line that ends in {...} is summarized (closed) and can be opened using Ctrl-S

 Additional controls:

-If you press Ctrl-right arrow with the cursor at any given line, if there is a URL at that line, a browser is opened to view the URL.
+If you press Ctrl-right arrow with the caret at any given line, if there is a URL at that line, a browser is opened to view the URL.
-If there is a symbol such as a struct or function at the cursor, the app navigates to that symbol's location in the file.
+If there is a symbol such as a struct or function at the caret, the app navigates to that symbol's location in the file.
 Ctrl-left arrow brings you back in this case.
-If there is nothing at the cursor location, a text entry search field is popped up which currently accepts a line number or a symbol in the codefile as input.
+If there is nothing at the caret location, a text-entry search field is popped up which currently accepts a line number or a symbol in the codefile as input.
 More navigational features will be added using this search mechanism.

-If you press just Ctrl, it pops up a small menu of features which can be selected using the arrow keys.
+If you press just Ctrl, it pops up a small menu of features which can be selected using the Up/Down arrow keys.
 Most of these are currently unimplemented.
 One of these allows you to change the font size.